voucherifyio/voucherify-ruby-sdk/docs/CampaignsApi.md

   limit: 56, # Integer | Limits the number of objects to be returned.
 The limit can range between 1 and 100 items.
 If no limit is set, it returns 10 items.
   page: 56, # Integer | Which page of results to return.
 The lowest value is 1.
   campaign_type: VoucherifySdk::ParameterCampaignType::PROMOTION, # ParameterCampaignType | This attribute allows filtering by campaign type.
   expand: VoucherifySdk::ParameterExpandListCampaigns::CATEGORY, # ParameterExpandListCampaigns | Includes an expanded categories object in the response.
-If the [Areas and Stores](https://support.voucherify.io/article/623-areas-and-stores) Enterprise feature is enabled, add access_settings_assignments to return assigned areas and stores.
+If the [Areas and Stores](/orchestrate/areas-and-stores) Enterprise feature is enabled, add access_settings_assignments to return assigned areas and stores.
   order: VoucherifySdk::ParameterOrderListCampaigns::CREATED_AT, # ParameterOrderListCampaigns | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.
-  filters: VoucherifySdk::ParameterFiltersListCampaigns.new # ParameterFiltersListCampaigns | Filters the results by campaign status or whether the campaign is a referral campaign.
+  filters: VoucherifySdk::ParameterFiltersListCampaigns.new # ParameterFiltersListCampaigns | Filters the results by various campaign properties.
 }

 begin